sp-cristiano/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo chown betty hello Command changes the owner of the file hello to betty. \n touch hello Command will create an empty file callled hello. \n chmod u+x hello Command will add execute permission to the owner of the file hello. \n
+sudo chown betty hello Command changes the owner of the file hello to betty. \n touch hello Command will create an empty file callled hello. \n chmod u+x hello Command will add execute permission to the owner of the file hello. \n chmod +114 hello Command will add execute permission the the owner, and permission to other users to the file